thomasjbradley/saving-signatures-sample/README.md

 ## License

-The Unlicense (aka: public domain).
+This sample app is licensed under The Unlicense (aka: public domain).

+All dependencies: Signature Pad, jQuery, JSON 2, and FlashCanvas retain their own licenses.